itfanr/ros2-wiki/Windows-Install-Binary.md

 ## Try some examples

-Before running an example, you need to `source` both the ROS 2 setup file.
+Before running an example, you need to `source` the ROS 2 setup file.
 Start a command shell, then run a talker:

 ```
 > call C:\dev\ros2\local_setup.bat